-H. EXISTING SIGNS.
+J. EXISTING NON-CONFORMING SIGNS.

-Non-Conforming Signs.
-In the event a sign lawfully erected prior to the effective date of this ordinance does not conform to the provisions herein, such shall meet the following specifications:
+In the event any sign lawfully erected prior to the effective date of this ordinance does not conform to the provisions herein, such shall meet the following specifications:

-- 1. A non-conforming sign shall not be enlarged or replaced by another more non-conforming sign.
-(3-12-91, 3-10-92) - 2.
-No non-conforming sign shall be permitted within a development under a sign master plan.
+- A A non-conforming sign shall not be enlarged or replaced by another non-conforming sign.
+A non-conforming sign shall be removed or, if allowed, replaced with a conforming sign at the time of any maintenance other than minor repairs. - B No non-conforming sign shall be permitted within a development under a sign master plan.